 A delicate extra virgin olive oil, with low bitterness and pungency, is always a good choice, especially if it has buttery notes because it will then mimic the flavor of the butter that it is replacing.
-Other good choices are Ascolano oil, with tropical and stone-fruit flavors, and the citrus flavored oils, particularly orange and lemon.
+Another good choice is Ascolano oil, with tropical and stone fruit flavor notes.

 Chocolate recipes are special cases.
 High-quality chocolate can stand up to the bitterness and pungency of a medium or even a robust extra virgin olive oil.
-Orange flavored olive oils complement the flavor of chocolate.
+Chocolate recipes are great prepared with bold, grassy oils.

-Adapting recipe instructions when substituting extra virgin olive oil for butter:
+Instructions for adapting a recipe when substituting extra virgin olive oil for butter:

-If the butter is creamed with the sugar, and there is additional liquid (such as milk) in the recipe, follow the recipe instructions substituting the oil for the butter at 3/4 of the amount.
-(An example is the pound cake in The New American Olive Oil.)
+- If the butter is creamed with the sugar, and there is additional liquid (such as milk) in the recipe, follow the recipe instructions substituting the oil for the butter at 3/4 of the amount.
+(An example would be when making a pound cake.)

-Some recipes, especially cookies, need even less oil that the usual 3/4 the amount of butter.
-(The biscotti and madeleines in The New American Olive Oil are examples.)
+- Some recipes, especially cookies, need even less oil that the usual 3/4 the amount of butter.
+(An example would be a recipe for biscotti or madeleines.)

-Fran is a San Francisco based writer, baker and olive oil aficionado.
-Fran is a member of two taste panels, the COOC panel based in Berkeley, California and the University of California panel based in Davis.
+Fran is a San Francisco-based writer, baker and olive oil aficionado.
+Fran is the author of The New American Olive Oil and a member of the COOC Taste Panel.
 Find out more about Fran and see some of her recipes at www.frangage.com